Teacher & Academic CV Format (2026)

 Common mistakes to avoid

-A professional profile, complete academic qualifications with institutions and results, teaching experience with measurable outcomes, research and publications for higher-education roles, and skills plus credentials like a teaching licence or B.Ed.
-A structured template keeps it clear and ATS-readable.
+A professional profile, complete academic qualifications with institutions and results, teaching experience carrying measurable outcomes, research and publications for higher-education roles, and your teaching credentials.
+Keep the structure strict; this is a document people verify.

 How is a university CV different from a school teacher CV?